GPSR in 2026: What the General Product Safety Regulation has brought

 Like GPSR, the GDPR currently scared many companies a few years ago.
 This is related, among other things, to employee privacy.
 Read more about it.

-The GPSR applies to all products except those already covered by specific legislation (e.g. medicines, foodstuffs or chemicals).
-However, if these products contain parts that are not covered by specific regulations, they are also covered by the GPSR.
+The GPSR applies to all products except those already covered by specific legislation (e.g. medicines or food).
+However, if these products contain parts that are not covered by specific regulations, the GPSR also applies to them.

 The exceptions, therefore, are: